Your Helpful Guide to Safe Medications During Pregnancy

 Acetaminophen

 Acetaminophen (known as paracetamol in Europe, sold as Tylenol®, Apra®, and Mapap®) also relieves fever and pain.
 But unlike NSAIDs, it doesn’t reduce inflammation.
-It’s by far the most used medication during pregnancy, with about 65% pregnant women using it in the US [8].
+It’s by far the most used medication during pregnancy, with about 65% of pregnant women using it in the US [8].

 Acetaminophen is classified as a B drug for pregnancy.
 Given the adverse effects of NSAIDs on the baby, it is the preferred choice for the treatment of high fever and severe pain.